Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/smart-retries/README.md

 ### What is a primary processor?

 Primary processor is the first choice of processor for the particular transaction to be processed.
-This is evaluated based on the smart routing rules configured in the Hyperswitch dashboard’s routing module.
+This is evaluated based on the smart routing rules configured in the Superstream dashboard’s routing module.

-### Why can I not enable Automatic Retry from the Hyperswitch dashboard?
+### Why can I not enable Automatic Retry from the Superstream dashboard?

-For reconciliation purposes, some merchants prefer having the same payment\_id being passed to both Hyperswitch and the Payment Processors.
+For reconciliation purposes, some merchants prefer having the same payment\_id being passed to both Superstream and the Payment Processors.
 Smart retry would not be feasible if such a use case exists.
-Hence, Smart retry is as an additional configuration that can be enabled only by contacting our support (hyperswitch@juspay.in).
+Hence, Smart retry is as an additional configuration that can be enabled only by contacting our support (Superstream@juspay.in).

-Since Smart retry involves multiple payment attempts for a single payment\_id, Hyperswitch appends the attempt number to the payment\_id that the merchant sends to Hyperswitch before passing it on to the processors.
+Since Smart retry involves multiple payment attempts for a single payment\_id, Superstream appends the attempt number to the payment\_id that the merchant sends to Superstream before passing it on to the processors.

-For example, if the merchant had sent pay\_abcd145efg, then Hyperswitch will send the following payment\_id to the processors during each attempt:
+For example, if the merchant had sent pay\_abcd145efg, then Superstream will send the following payment\_id to the processors during each attempt:

 * Payment attempt 1: pay\_abcd145efg\_1
 * Payment attempt 2: pay\_abcd145efg\_2